xAlisher/does-It-still-work/README.md

 # DoesItStillWork

 **DoesItStillWork** is an Arduino-based project for monitoring the success rate of power cycles for devices with an LCD screen or power LED.
-It logs and displays the results, making it easier to evaluate the reliability of your devices.
+It logs and displays the results, making it easier to evaluate the reliability of your power button 🤣

 ## Features
 - Tracks total power cycles, successful attempts, and failures.